flowhub/bigiot-bridge/README.md

 ## Status

-0.1: **Alpha**
+0.3: **Production**

-* Can expose single dataset as an offering in BigIoT marketplace
+* Can expose multiple datasets as offerings in BigIoT marketplace
-* Example using the Deutche Bahn public API is provided
+* Example using the Deutche Bahn and City of Cologne public parking APIs is provided
 * A public service instance is running on https://flowhub-bigiot-bridge.herokuapp.com/ since November 2017

 ## License